Archive-42/blog-2.0-vanilla-html/temp/bgoonz-blog.netlify.app/docs/python/cheat-sheet/index.md

 ### Finding File Sizes and Folder Contents

-Getting a file's size in bytes:
+Getting a file’s size in bytes:

 Using `os.path` on Windows: